Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 # **Sutton SignWriting Infrastructure Initiative**

-**Research Infrastructure and Collaboration Opportunity**
+**What already exists, why it matters now, and where collaboration fits**

 ## **Overview**

 This document is the collaboration-facing overview of the Sutton SignWriting Infrastructure Initiative.

-Sutton SignWriting is already a globally used writing and technical ecosystem for signed languages, but its digital infrastructure is still maintained through a support model that is too informal and limited for its current value and reach.
+Sutton SignWriting is already a globally used writing and technical ecosystem for signed languages, but the support around its tools, data, and public systems is still too limited for its current value and reach.

 Brazil is especially important here because it is not only a place of use.
 It is the strongest currently documented empirical center for SignWriting, with a public record of institutional use, educational practice, research activity, and written materials that can support future study and partnership.